 ‘People who are responsible for building work (e.g. agent, designer, builder or installer) must ensure that the work complies with all applicable requirements of the Building Regulations.
 The building owner may also be responsible for ensuring that work complies with the Building Regulations.
 If building work does not comply with the Building Regulations, the building owner may be served with an enforcement notice.’

 Requirement B1: Means of warning and escape

-  This requirement states that provisions must be in place to restrict smoke and fire ingress within escape routes.
-This can be achieved by using the appropriate fire resistant doorsets.
+Requirement B1 states provisions must be in place to restrict smoke and fire ingress within escape routes by using fire-resistant doorsets.